Str4yWolf/amap-docs/README.md

 ### 6.1.3 Image Previews
-The image preview always shows the image result after going through the action chips' processing and image preview settings.
-If you prefer, you can always consult intermediate results by clicking on the monitor on top of the action chips (if available).
-That preview reflects all processing from the input image up to that chip and does not include effects of image view setting filters.
+The default image preview always shows the image result after going through the action chips' processing and image preview settings.
+However, you can always consult intermediate results by clicking on the monitor on top of the action chips (if available).
+These intermediate previews show all processing from the input image up to that chip and do not include effects from the image view setting filters.

 >You can also export intermediate results as shown on the previews by right-clicking the image and selecting **Save Image As ...** from the menu.